py780n/Hello-world/README.md

 # Hello-world
 my first repository
-This is my first step in understand how github repo work .
+This is my first step in understanding how github repo work .
-The tutorial is make it easy .
+Hello world tutorial is usefull